canonical/starbase/docs/release-notes/index.rst

   previous paragraph and add a separate list here, with the same format of "<package> or higher".>

-  For development and testing, Starcraft requires at minimum a <architecture>
+  For development and testing, Starcraft requires a <architecture>
-  system or VM with <number>GB RAM.
+  system or VM with a minimum of <number>GB RAM.

   What's new